San Miguel Corporation: Andrés Soriano Jr.: 1963–1984

-In 1963, the company's name was changed to San Miguel Corporation (SMC) and moved to a new head office along Ayala Avenue in Makati.
+In 1963, the company's name was changed to San Miguel Corporation and moved to a new head office along Ayala Avenue in Makati.

 Andrés Soriano died on December 30, 1964.
 At the time of his death, Soriano had parlayed his family's vast San Miguel fortune into mining, dairies, factories, a newspaper and a radio station.
 He had investments in Philippine Airlines, held the largest Coca-Cola franchise, and owned five insurance agency distributorships, a Kansas City brewery that made Lone Star and Colt 45, gold mines in British East Africa and a development company in Spain.

 Following Soriano's death, Antonio Róxas y Gargollo was elected chairman and Andrés Soriano Jr. became president.
 Soriano Jr. would become chairman in 1967 and was credited with instituting modern management, including decentralization along product lines.

 The Mandaue, Cebu complex was inaugurated in 1967 – its brewery and glass plant commenced operations a year later.
 Soriano Jr. continued to diversify the food business, building an ice cream plant in 1970 and expanding into poultry production in 1973 (it later added shrimp processing and freezing in 1984).
 By 1973, SMC sales exceeded a billion pesos for the first time and profits topped the hundred-million-peso mark.

 A new corporate logo was adopted in 1975.
 The San Miguel escudo (seal), symbol of the royal grant, was retained as the logo of San Miguel Beer, its original grantee.

 SMC encountered its first major competitor in the Philippine beer market in 1982 with the entry of Asia Brewery, Inc. The rivalry between Asia Brewery and SMC came to a head in 1988, when Asia Brewery cannily introduced a bargain-priced brand called simply, "Beer" (also known as Beer Pale Pilsen and "Beer na Beer").
 The product looked and tasted like San Miguel Beer, playing upon the fact that in the Philippines, the San Miguel brand was synonymous with beer.
 It was a creative counter to SMC's notoriously aggressive and sometimes cutthroat competitive strategy, which had reportedly included "attempts to sabotage Asia Brewery's sales network and smash its empty bottles."
 Asia Brewery even hired away San Miguel's brew master.

 At that time, the original San Miguel Brewery buildings in San Miguel, Manila were demolished upon transfer of ownership to the Philippine Government, and became part of the Malacañang Palace grounds.
 The site became a park while some became part of the government complex (as the new executive building).

 In 1983, SMC sold its remaining minority interest in the Spanish company (San Miguel, Fábricas de Cerveza y Malta, S.A.).
 The Philippine and Spanish companies have been operated independently of one another.
 The Spanish company enjoyed success with San Miguel in its home market and throughout Europe.